CDCgov/MaRS/README.md

 ### Data Analysis

-The [NeST](https://github.com/CDCgov/NeST) analysis framework was developed for the MaRS project, to standardizing the workflow for the identification of both known and new polymorphisms in _P. falciparum_ genes associated with anti-malarial drug resistance.
+The [NeST](https://github.com/CDCgov/NeST) analysis framework was developed for the MaRS project, to standardize the workflow for the identification of both known and new polymorphisms in _P. falciparum_ genes associated with anti-malarial drug resistance.

 ### Data Sharing